 Ferraro: There's been some legislation about flying drones over police operations -- crime scenes, things like that.
 You're going to increasingly see that, but it depends on how much drones are used, and for what purpose.
 There are some great uses for drones: for instance, dropping off medicines and foods and products; as delivery mechanisms; for inspecting bridges and other places; for adjusting insurance claims.
 But as they're used for more and more nefarious purposes, there's so many things that can be done that are bad that you and I can't anticipate them.
 It's the evil geniuses of the world that come up with that, and legislators have to react to it.

-Do you think that if cybersecurity regulations and compliance rules are put in place targeting the IoT and drones, they'll mandate implementation of security precautions during the product development?
+Do you think that if cybersecurity and other information security regulations and compliance rules are put in place targeting the IoT and drones, they'll mandate implementation of security precautions during the product development?
 Should companies be mandated to put those security protocols in place while they're developing these products?

 Ferraro: The National Highway Traffic Safety Administration just came out with some draft guidance for automakers developing cyber-connected devices in cars.
 The other IoT, industrial IoT, government IoT -- all of those different forms of IoT are going to probably be guided by voluntary, multidisciplinary stakeholders that get together, sometimes at the calling of the government and sometimes on their own initiative, in order to increase security.

-More from the 2016 ISSA International Conference on information security strategy:
+More from the 2016 ISSA International Conference on information security regulations and strategy:

 Ignorance still a big risk for cloud security